Oroqen people: History

 The Oroqen (Mongolian Guruchin) are one of the oldest ethnic groups in northeast China.
 The endonym oroqen means "people who keep reindeer, reindeer herder(s)."
 The ancestor of the Oroqen originally lived in the vast area south of the Outer Khingan Mountains and north of Heilongjiang.

 They once formed part of the ancient people known as the Shiwei.
 In the 17th century, following invasions by the Russian Empire, some Oroqens moved to the area near the Greater and Lesser Khingan Mountains.

 During the Japanese occupation of Manchuria, the Oroqen suffered a significant population decline.
 The Japanese distributed opium among them and subjected some members of the community to human experiments, and combined with incidents of epidemic diseases this caused their population to decline until only 1,000 remained.
 The Japanese banned Oroqen from communicating with other ethnicities, and forced them to hunt animals for them in exchange for rations and clothing which were sometimes insufficient for survival, which lead to deaths from starvation and exposure.
 Opium was distributed to Oroqen adults older than 18 as a means of control.
 After 2 Japanese troops were killed in Alihe by an Oroqen hunter, the Japanese poisoned 40 Oroqen to death.
 The Japanese forced Oroqen to fight for them in the war which led to a population decrease of Oroqen people.
-Even those Oroqen who avoided direct control by the Japanese found themselves facing conflict from anti-Japanese forces of the Chinese Communists, which contributed to their population decline during this period.
+Even those Oroqen who avoided direct control by the Japanese found themselves facing conflict from anti-Japanese forces of the Chinese Communists, which also contributed to their population decline during this period.

 Following the expulsion of the Japanese from Manchuria, the Oroqen came under suspicion from the Chinese Communists as counterrevolutionaries and were subjected to persecution, particularly during the Cultural Revolution between 1966 and 1976.
 Some Oroqen were driven to suicide due to intense interrogation by Chinese Communist authorities, as well as having to endure public humiliations and beatings.

-Distribution

-According to the 2010 Chinese Census, there are 8,659 Oroqen people in China, largely concentrated in the provinces of Heilongjiang and Inner Mongolia.
-China's Oroqen population is fairly rural, with just 2,298 Oroqen (26.54%) living in cities, 2,794 (32.27%) living in towns, and 3,567 (41.19%) living outside of cities and towns.